Edge-Center/ios_vod_demo/README.md

 ## Feature
 1) HLS playback,
 2) Upload new video via TUSKit,
-3) authorization on Gcore services,
+3) authorization on EdgeCenter services,
 4) Support for smooth scrolling.

 ## Quick start
   1) Launching the application via xcode (it must be run on a real device, since the simulator does not support the camera),
-  2) Authorization via email and password of the personal account in Gcore,
+  2) Authorization via email and password of the personal account in EdgeCenter,
   3) On the viewing screen, you can start viewing VOD with smooth scrolling,
-  4) On the upload screen, you can start record and push video on the Gcore.
+  4) On the upload screen, you can start record and push video on the EdgeCenter.

 ## Setup of project
 Clone this project and try it or create a new one.